 I want you to have a clear answer to this question from inside the world of refractive surgery.
 You deserve to know where your money goes.
 So, I’m going to pull back the curtain and show you everything you wanted to know about the price of LASIK.
 (Read Time: 6 min.)

-In the United States, the average car costs $30,000 and lasts 6.5 years.
-A few times per day, we prove we value getting from place to place without a horse.
+In the United States, the average car costs $30,000 but only lasts 6.5 years.
+A few times per day, we prove we get value getting from place to place without a horse.
 We value it enough to spend $300-$500 per month for 72 months, only to do it all over again.

 I suggest a few things in life are not worth “going cheap.”
-I have a “Do not try to save money on these items” list, and it includes eye surgery and parachutes.
+I have a do-not-try-to-save-money-on-these-items list, and it includes eye surgery and parachutes.
 I’m going to show you why at least the first item should make your list.
 If you’d like to gamble on a parachute, then the rest of this story may not be as helpful to you.

 I’ll demystify the price of LASIK procedure for you.
 But when I finish, you may try to pay your surgeon more, so continue reading at your own risk.